tyblue18/github-contribution-log/contribution_readme.md

 ### Unit Tests

 *Status: not yet implemented. `pytest` is declared but no test module exists in commit `48e8e77b`.*
+Still working on getting proper test implemented, ran into a lot of issues

 - [ ] **Test case 1 — matrix validation rejects Spark 4.x on Scala 2.12.** `BreezeCiParams("3.11", "4.0.0", "2.12.8").validate()` raises `click.UsageError` naming both the constraint and the fix.
 - [ ] **Test case 2 — matrix validation rejects Spark 4.x on Python < 3.10.** `("3.9", "4.0.0", "2.13.8")` raises; `("3.10", "4.0.0", "2.13.8")` does not.